 Armed man shot and killed after entering Mar-a-Lago secure perimeter, Secret Service announces

-WASHINGTON (AP) — The U.S. Secret Service announced Sunday that an armed man was shot and killed after entering the secure perimeter of Mar-a-Lago, President Donald Trump’s resort in Palm Beach, Fla.
+WASHINGTON (AP) — An armed man drove into the secure perimeter of Mar-a-Lago, President Donald Trump’s resort in Palm Beach, Florida, before being shot and killed early Sunday morning, according to a spokesman for the U.S. Secret Service.
+Trump was not there but was at the White House in Washington.

+The man, who was in his early 20s and from North Carolina, had a gas can and a shotgun, according to Anthony Guglielmi, the spokesman.
+He had been reported missing by his family a few days ago, and investigators believe he headed south and picked up the shotgun along the way.

+Guglielmi said a box for the weapon was discovered in the man’s vehicle after the incident, which took place around 1:30 a.m.

+The man killed was identified by investigators as 21-year-old Austin Tucker Martin, according to a person familiar with the matter.
+The person spoke on the condition of anonymity because they were not authorized to publicly discuss details of the investigation.

-Although Trump often spends weekends at his resort, he was at the White House during this incident.
-First lady Melania Trump was also with the president at the White House on Saturday night.
+Trump has faced threats to his life before, including two assassination attempts during the 2024 campaign.
+Although the president often spends weekends at his resort, he and first lady Melania Trump were at the White House when the breach at Mar-a-Lago occurred.

-The name of the person who was shot has not been released.
-According to the Secret Service, he was “observed by the north gate of the Mar-a-Lago property carrying what appeared to be a shotgun and a fuel can.”

-He was shot by Secret Service agents and a Palm Beach County sheriff deputy, the agency said.
+The man entered the north gate of the property as another vehicle was exiting and was confronted by two Secret Service agents and a Palm Beach County sheriff’s deputy, according to Palm Beach County Sheriff Ric Bradshaw.

-Trump has faced threats to his life before.
-He was wounded during an assassination attempt during a campaign rally in Butler, Pa., on July 13, 2024.

-Then on Sept.
-15, 2024, a man with a rifle was captured after waiting near Trump’s golf course in West Palm Beach while the president played a round.
-He was sentenced to life in prison earlier this month.
+“He was ordered to drop those two pieces of equipment that he had with them.
+At which time he put down the gas can, raised the shotgun to a shooting position,” Bradshaw said at a brief press conference.
+The two agents and the deputy “fired their weapons to neutralize the threat.”

 Trending News